mcalamasa/mcalamasa.github.io/projects/project-2.md

   - Basys3 Board
   - Vivado Xilinx

-summary: A ping pong game my team developed for our EE 396 project.
+summary: A single player ping pong game implemented on a Basys3 board and monitor.
 ---

 My team and I created a pong game by using a Basys3 board as our FPGA and a small monitor to show the graphics.
 We used Xilinx vivado to program the board and the monitor in verilog.